deathbeds/expectorate/README.md

-# lsp-json-schema
+# expectorate

-_Generates JSON Schema from specs the Language Server Protocol spec and reference implementations_
+Generates JSON Schema from specs and reference implementations
+- the Language Server Protocol spec and reference implementations

 > See original [gist](https://gist.github.com/bollwyvl/7a128978b8ae89ab02bbd5b84d07a4b7)